 In considering the mother's appeal the Committee was informed that she felt the distance between the nearest school and the school attended was "immaterial".
 In addition, the nearest school was a faith school to which the family did not follow that faith.
-The Committee was informed that the pupil attended the preschool at the school now attended and already knew the teachers and other pupils.
+The Committee was informed that the pupil attended the pre-school at the school now attended and already knew the teachers and other pupils.
 Furthermore, there was a school bus operating in the area which collected nearby children and took them to the school.
-The mother felt that if the pupil attended the nearest school a separate vehicle would have to be provided for them, causing further public expense.
+The mother felt that if the pupil attended for them, causing further public expense.
 The mother stated the she could not afford to fund the pupil's bus fares to the school attended.